What Crazy Ex-Girlfriend’s Depiction of Mental Illness Means to Me

 As distressing as this recent hospitalization felt, it was also deeply necessary.
 I needed to face my illness and understand the ways it had been poisoning my life.
 I needed to learn, swiftly and undeniably, that I had to change not just how I treated my bipolar disorder, but examine my own relationship to it as a marker of my identity.
 I needed to be in the mental hospital in order to remember why I want to live in the first place.
 I’m not sure I would be here today if I hadn’t been hospitalized.

-At the end of Crazy Ex-Girlfriend’s latest episode, the midseason finale, Rebecca says to her psychiatrist, “My whole life I’ve only known how to be like really good or really bad, but being human is living in that kind of in-between space.”
+After Rebecca’s breakdown, in Crazy Ex-Girlfriend’s latest episode, the midseason finale, she says to her psychiatrist, “My whole life I’ve only known how to be like really good or really bad, but being human is living in that kind of in-between space.”
 I was struck by Rebecca’s burst of self-awareness because it reminded me of statements I had said before to psychiatrists and therapists, my mother and my friends.
 I have always been painfully aware of the internal and external factors that have come to form my illness.
 I can easily talk about my black-and-white thinking, my father’s abuse, my mother’s emotional manipulations, and my masochistic tendencies that make my episodes worse.
 I can tell you all about how I have defined myself far too much by my diagnosis.
 I can speak eloquently about how I have grown to long for depressive episodes because being well feels undeserved, even unnatural to me.
 I can tell you how the thrill of mania has a siren call that I all too easily respond to.
 What’s difficult is what comes next for women like Rebecca and myself: recovery.
 Cinematic history has never been interested in the recovery process for madwomen, only their downfalls.
 No matter how self-aware you may be, it’s an endlessly difficult process.
 There are no easy answers, no brightly lit musical numbers to lose yourself in — only the painful negotiation of letting go and rebuilding.
 That’s why I am so curious to see what happens next on Crazy Ex-Girlfriend.
 The series has always been intelligent about how it handles its characters’ issues with surprising pathos and dark hilarity.
 Its creators have discussed poring over books on borderline personality disorder and are aware that recovery is not a swift process.
 As co-creator and writer Aline Brosh McKenna told Vanity Fair, “It’s a very long struggle, and a lot of people pass through it, but it can take a very long time — and Rebecca’s issues are very deep-seated.”

 The first two times I was discharged from the mental hospital in my teens, the emotion that hit the moment I stepped outside was an intense euphoria nothing else before or since has matched.
 This most recent time was different.
 The bliss was still there, but an undercurrent of sobriety followed it.
 I had the strange and sudden realization that this was just the beginning.
 I felt a sense of security knowing that I had the tools necessary to thrive, even if I wasn’t quite sure about wanting that or if I even believe I deserve it.
 I don’t have the answers about my recovery, but as I navigate its ebbs and flows, I yearn for what seems always out of reach for the cinematic madwomen, like Rebecca Bunch, who reflect my turbulent history: a measure of peace.